Chew Hoong Ling

 Chew Hoong Ling (周虹伶 (Chiu Hông-lêng); born 25 December 1980 in Kuala Lumpur, Malaysia) is a Malaysian author, professional master of ceremonies, inspirational speaker and social activist and politician.
-She was a former TV presenter for a Malay talk show Selamat Pagi Malaysia (translated as "Good Morning Malaysia") on Malaysia's national TV channel, Radio Televisyen Malaysia (RTM).
+She was a TV presenter for a Malay talk show Selamat Pagi Malaysia (translated as "Good Morning Malaysia") on Malaysia's national TV channel, Radio Televisyen Malaysia (RTM).
 Currently she is a host for an online radio station.
 In 2009, she came to prominence when she donated part of her liver to a stranger.

 Early life

 Chew's parents divorced when she was 5 years old and was brought up in a small town called Teluk Intan, Perak.
 She was raised in a strict disciplinarian style and in school, semi-military trained under one of the school's uniform units, St. John Ambulance.

 Her early education was in Convent schools.
 She graduated with an honours degree in Information Systems from the Thames Valley University, UK.